Maurice Cullen (artist)

-Maurice Cullen RCA (June 6, 1866 – March 28, 1934) is considered to be one of the first Impressionist artists in Canada.
-He is best known for his paintings of snow and for his ice harvest scenes where horse-drawn sleighs travel across the frozen waters of Quebec in the winter.
+Maurice Cullen RCA (June 6, 1866 – March 28, 1934) is considered to be the father of Canadian Impressionism because he was the first artist to skillfully adapted French Impressionism to Canadian conditions.
+He is best known for his paintings of snow and his depictions of ice harvest scenes, featuring horse-drawn sleighs traveling across the frozen waters of Quebec during winter.
+The Laurentians were his greatest love and he painted there often.
+He excelled in painting crisp northern light.

 Life and work

-Cullen was born in St. John's, Newfoundland.
+Cullen was born in St. John's, Newfoundland Colony.
+His parents were James Cullen of St. John’s and Sarah Galbraith Ward of Montreal.
 In 1870 his family moved to Montreal, Quebec where he began his art training studying sculpture at the Conseil des Arts et Manufactures and with the sculptor Louis-Philippe Hébert at the Monument National.

-In 1888, he travelled to Paris and took courses at the École des Beaux-Arts with Jean-Léon Gérôme and at the Académie Colarossi with Gustave Courtois and L.A.
+Maurice Cullen went to Paris in 1889 to study sculpture on the advice of Hébert.
+He entered the École des Beaux-Arts and had not been there long when, according to Montreal art dealer William R. Watson he realized his vocation was painting and he "exchanged his chisel for a brush."
+Besides the Quebec landscape, with Jean-Léon Gérôme and at the Académie Colarossi with Gustave Courtois and L.A.
 Rixens.
 He later studied at the Académie Julian and was admitted to the École des Beaux-Arts in 1890 and studied with Élie Delaunay and Alfred Philippe Roll.

 Although he received academic training, he was influenced in his painting by the Impressionists, especially Claude Monet and, as early as 1891, critics gave positive reviews to his Impressionist-influenced work.
-In 1895, the French Government purchased a painting entitled L'été and he was elected an associate of the Société Nationale des Beaux-Arts – the first Canadian to be so honoured but that year, he returned to Montreal and made it his home, turning from French subjects to Canadian ones, with an emphasis on snowscapes and using a modified Impressionist technique.
-Besides the Quebec landscape, he became the chronicler of the city.
+In 1895, the French Government purchased a painting entitled Été from the Société's annual salon (now at the Musée de Pithiviers) and he was elected an associate of the Société Nationale des Beaux-Arts – the first Canadian to be so honoured.

+However, in 1895, he returned to Montreal and made it his home, turning from French subjects to Canadian ones, with an emphasis on snowscapes and using a modified Impressionist technique.
+Besides the Quebec landscape, he became the chronicler of the city, darkening his palette.
+In 1899, he was elected an associate member of the Royal Canadian Academy of Arts (he was elected a full member in 1907).
+After about 1900 he achieved commercial and critical success.
+He won a bronze medal in 1901 at the Pan-American Exhibition in Buffalo and in 1904, another at the Canadian exhibition at the Louisiana Purchase Exposition, (the St. Louis World's Fair).

 In 1910, he married Barbara Merchant Pilot, a widow whose son, his stepson, grew up to be the artist Robert Wakeham Pilot.
 In the same year, he was invited to be a member of the progressive Canadian Art Club (1910).
-Cullen set an example for other Canadian painters.
+In 1911, he won the Jessie Dow Prize at the Art Association of Montreal.
+Cullen set an example for Canadian painters and progressive artists abroad.
 A. Y. Jackson said of him,"To us, he was a hero."